-[There are no CNA Classes in San Gabriel, CA that are currently open for enrollment.]
+[There are no CNA Classes in San Lorenzo, Ca that are open for enrollment as of the moment.]

 You can only work as a nursing assistant if you have a CNA certification.
 The only way to get one is to pass the certification exam, which is offered by Pearson VUE.
 To make you eligible to apply as well as help you prepare for the exam, you must attend and complete a state-certified NATP.